Sun – Planets Trail

 5. Hydrostatic Equilibrium

 Nuclear fusion generates outward radiation pressure that counterbalances the gravitational force pulling the Sun inward.
 This balance, known as hydrostatic equilibrium, allowed the Sun to stabilize its size and brightness.
-At this stage, the Sun became a main-sequence star, where it remains today.
+At this stage, the Sun became a star as we know it today.

 6. Clearing of the Protoplanetary Disk